dtekcth/data101/src/beginner/editor/navigation.md

 Here are a couple of cherry-picked examples demonstrating the effectiveness compared to simply scrolling.

-If you get an error that says `Error, undefined variable on line 32 in file 'main.py'`, then you may be tempted to scroll through `main.py` until you find the line.
+If you get an error that says "Error, undefined variable on line 32 in file 'main.py'", then you may be tempted to scroll through `main.py` until you find the line.
 It would be much faster to use !kbd[!ctrl+G] and enter `32` to navigate to the correct line immediately.

-You may have a large file (files with more than a thousand lines are not uncommon) and your friend tells you to look at the function `toLowercase`.
+You may have a large file (files with more than a thousand lines are not uncommon) and your friend tells you to look at the function _toLowercase_.
 You can, just like the previous example, scroll and search by eye.
 However you can also use the powerful symbol mode of the command palette (prefix with `@`).
 Searching for `@tolowercase` will get you there without the need to manually scroll and search.

 The most generic of the methods described above is the _Find word_ functionality (!kbd[!ctrl+F]).
 If your _Teaching Assistant_ asks you to bring up anything on the screen, then this command will always get you something reasonable.